Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/17-Hough-Transform/README.md

 ![figure](images/system-partitioning-methodology.png)

-### Hough Transform Matlab Model
+### Hough Transform MATLAB Model

 A proper algorithm model is required for system partitioning.
-It is started with the Matlab model shown below.
+It is started with the MATLAB® model shown below.
 A detailed study of this model identifies key aspects of the system design that impact its solution.
 For example:

 * The overall compute load complexity is driven by the image size through $R$ and $C$ dimensions.
 * The resolution adopted for $\theta$ through the `theta_res` parameter drives complexity, bandwidth, and histogram storage.